PositiveTechnologies/shockfish.js/README.md

 help web developers and security engineers better understand the processes of web applications firewalling, and illustrate some fundomental problems of this technology.

+`Shockfish.js` is created for demonstration purposes only and must not be used in production.

 ## Installation

 ```